jamal1105/dockerfiles/CMD/README.md

 ### CMD

 CMD is the instruction that runs the container.

 It should run in foreground and it should run for infinite time.

+there should be only one CMD instruction. if we give multiple the last one will be considered

 ### RUN vs CMD
 * RUN command will execute at the time of image creation.
 * CMD command will execute at the time of running container.